Varvara Lepchenko: 2013: Second French Open third round

-2014: First WTA final
+2014: First WTA Tour final

 Lepchenko began new season at the Brisbane International where she lost in the first round to Elina Svitolina.
 In Sydney, Lepchenko was defeated in the final round of qualifying by compatriot Victoria Duval.
 However, due to her compatriot, Sloane Stephens, pulling out of the tournament due to a left wrist injury, Lepchenko got herself a lucky loser spot into the main draw.
 She beat Svetlana Kuznetsova in the first round.
 She was defeated in the second round by qualifier and eventual champion Tsvetana Pironkova.
 At the Australian Open, she lost in the second round to 11th seed Simona Halep.

-In Qatar, Lepchenko was defeated in the first round by Kaia Kanepi.
+In Doha, Lepchenko was defeated in the first round by Kaia Kanepi.
 At Dubai, she lost in the first round of qualifying to Maryna Zanevska.
 Playing in Indian Wells, Lepchenko reached the third round after wins over qualifier Alison Van Uytvanck and 29th seed Daniela Hantuchová.
 She was defeated in her third-round match by Lauren Davis.
 At the Miami Open, she stunned seventh seed Jelena Janković in the second round; Janković led 5–1 in the third set before Lepchenko made a comeback to win the match.
 She lost in the fourth round to 11th seed Caroline Wozniacki.

 Lepchenko started her clay-court season at the Charleston Open.
 She was defeated in the first round by Petra Cetkovská.
 At Madrid, Lepchenko lost in the second round to fifth seed Petra Kvitová.
 Playing at the Italian Open, she was defeated in the third round by top seed, defending and eventual champion, Serena Williams.
 Competing at the French Open, she lost in the second round to eighth seed Angelique Kerber.

 Beginning her grass-court season at the Birmingham Classic, Lepchenko was defeated in the second round by 16th seed Casey Dellacqua.
 At the Eastbourne International, she lost in the second round to second seed Petra Kvitová.
 At the Wimbledon Championships, Lepchenko beat 2010 Wimbledon semifinalist, Tsvetana Pironkova, in the first round before she was defeated by Caroline Garcia.